get to know me

 • Command and General Staff Officer Course, Command and General Staff College, Fort Belvoir, Virginia

-• Survival, Evasion, Resistance, and Escape (SERE) Course, US Army John F. Kennedy Special Warfare Center and School, Fort Liberty, North Carolina
+• Survival, Evasion, Resistance, and Escape (SERE) Course, US Army John F. Kennedy Special Warfare Center and School, Fort Bragg, North Carolina

 • Officer Combat Skills (Green Platoon), 160th Special Operations Aviation Training Battalion, Fort Campbell, Kentucky